PyRepair/maniple/training-data/summarize-experiment-v2/luigi/22/prompt_response_response_2.md

     def __init__(self, worker_id, last_active=None):
         self.id = worker_id
         self.reference = None  # reference to the worker in the real world.
-(Currently a dict containing just the host) if last_active is not None:
-            self.last_active = last_active  # seconds since epoch
+(Currently a dict containing just the host) self.last_active = last_active if last_active is not None else time.time()  # seconds since epoch self.started = time.time()  # seconds since epoch
-        else:
-            self.last_active = time.time()  # seconds since epoch
-        self.started = time.time()  # seconds since epoch
         self.tasks = set()  # task objects
         self.info = {}
 ```

-With this correction, the `last_active` parameter is properly handled, and the `prune` method should work as expected.
+The corrected version of the function includes a check to see if last_active is None, and if it is, it initializes it to the current time using `time.time()`, otherwise it uses the provided last_active value.
+This change ensures that there are no unsupported operand types for addition when performing the comparison in the `prune` method.

-The corrected code satisfies the expected input/output variable information provided and should pass the failing test.
+The corrected version of the function can be used as a drop-in replacement in the failing test.